-- 7. Enriching our natural resources. - 2.16.
+- 6. Circular economy and waste. - 7.
+Enriching our natural resources. - 2.16.
 The Plan sets out pledges from individuals in Wales to businesses and the government.
 The main point of action in order to reach net zero is to drastically reduce carbon emissions across all sectors.
-One way to do this is through the increased use of renewable energy sources to displace CO2 emissions from fossil fuel sources, which the Proposed Development will deliver. - 2.17.
-In the Welsh Government's report published in October 2023, Energy Generation in Wales4, there is a focus on the target that by 2030, 70% of electricity demand in Wales will be from renewable sources.
-In 2022, this figure stood at 59%.
-To achieve targets, further renewable projects need to be developed such as the Proposed Development. - 2.18.
+One way to do this is through the increased use of renewable energy sources to displace CO2 emissions from fossil fuel sources, which the proposed scheme will deliver. - 2.17.
+A report by the Welsh Government published in 2018, 'Energy Generation in Wales', looks at the current energy generation in Wales and how it has changed over time to support in the making of Welsh energy policy.
+In January 2023, the Welsh Government set the target of having renewable energy sources generating electricity equal to 100% of electricity demand in Wales by 2030.
+To achieve this, further renewable projects need to be developed such as the Proposed Development. - 2.18.
+A Policy Statement by the Welsh Government in 2020 looks at local ownership of energy generation in Wales6.
 The government want to ensure renewable energy projects in Wales have maximum benefit to the Welsh people though local ownership, shared ownership and community ownership.
-In 2022, progress towards the Welsh Government's target for at least 1 GW of renewable energy to be locally owned by 2030 stood at 97% (970MW). - 2.19.
+The Policy Statement sets three targets for energy generation in Wales which are outlined below: - 1.
+Wales to generate electricity equal to 70% of its consumption from renewable sources by 2030.
+However, in January 2023, this target was reviewed to 100% of Wales' electricity demand to be from renewable sources by 2030. - 2.
+1 gigawatt (GW) of renewable electricity and heat capacity in Wales to be locally owned by 2030. - 3.
+New renewable energy projects to have at least an element of local ownership from 2020. - 2.19.
 The Proposed Development will offer shared ownership of Parc Solar Caenewydd which will help towards the Welsh Government's target to increase local ownership of renewable energy projects and ensure new renewable energy developments benefit local people. - 2.20.
-A report published by the Welsh government in December 2021 looks at policy and strategy recommendations to significantly scale up renewable energy in Wales5.
+A report published by the Welsh government in December 2021 looks at policy and strategy recommendations to significantly scale up renewable energy in Wales7.
 It outlines that the vision for Wales is 'to generate renewable energy to at least fully meet our energy needs and utilise surplus generation to tackle the nature and climate emergencies'.
 The report also looks to calling on Ofgem to develop a Welsh regulatory derogation to enable energy business model innovation.
-This would involve accelerating the scale-up of renewable energy in Wales and realising the benefits and wider co-benefits of renewable energy, such as those associated with the Proposed Development. - 2.21.
-There have since been two updates to the Renewable Energy Deep Dive Recommendations, the first update was published in September 2022 and the second update was published in April 2023.
-These updates highlight progress made thus far in achieving the 2021 recommendations and the next steps in continuing to work towards these recommendations.
-The second update outlines additional targets, alongside the 2035 aim for 100% of consumption to be supported by renewable energy, which include 'for at least 1,GW of renewable energy capacity to be locally owned by 2035'.
-As far as the Welsh Regulatory Derogation with Ofgem, this will remain an ongoing priority for the Welsh Government as they work towards a credible solution with Ofgem. - 2.22.
-The South West Wales Regional Economic Delivery Plan was published in September 20216.
-It covers Swansea, as well as Carmarthenshire, Neath Port Talbot, and Pembrokeshire.
-The Plan aims to build on an earlier major study that identified the regional strengths and opportunities.
-This included its green energy potential, strong cultural identity, stunning
+This would involve accelerating the scale-up of renewable energy in Wales and realising the benefits and wider co-benefits of renewable energy, such as those associated with the Proposed Development.

-4 Energy Generation in Wales: Welsh Government, November 2023.

-5 Renewable energy deep dive: recommendations: Welsh Government, December 2021.
+6 Local ownership of energy generation in Wales - benefitting Wales today and for future generations: Welsh Government, February 2020.
+7 Renewable energy deep dive: recommendations: Welsh Government, December 2021.